Roosevelt Island’s Main Street problem may never be perfectly solvable, but it can get better. Meanwhile, we need to accept the facts.

 You also can’t see the front from the river because it’s curiously obscured by a string of low slung aparements.

 One of Main Street’s intractable problems begins there.
-When building began for the new community, planners somehow decided to hide the most attractive features.
+When building started off for the new community, planners somehow decided to hide the most attractive features.

 But that doesn’t end with historic venues.
 Ed Logue’s vision for sweeping river views was likewise obliterated.
 Looking for a reason?